anshit-rangra/Lucifer-was-Innocent/README.md

 ## 🖥️ Main Pages

 - **Home:** Animated landing page with book visual and navigation.
-- **About:** Information about the book and its message.
+- **About:** Information about the book, its message, and the author Tirth Parsana.
-- **BuyProduct / OrderDetails:** Interactive form to order the book, with real-time price calculation and success message.
+- **BuyProduct / ProductDetails:** Interactive form to order the book, with real-time price calculation and success message.
 - **Witness:** Additional content or testimonials.

 ---